Raleigh Fire Department History

 1933

 Legislation proposed to provide civil service projection to Raleigh firemen.
 They would be employed and regulated by Civil Service Board, after bill introduced in State Senate by Wake County Senator John W. Hinsdale.
 The three-member board would have the power to discharge any fireman convicted of performing any political function other than voting.
-No candidate would be eligible for appointment to Fire Chief unless they have been a member of the department for the previous five years, and shall be chosen by the Commissioner of Public Safety with approval of the Mayor and Commissioner of Public Works.
+No candidate would be eligible for appointment to Fire Chief unless they have been a member of the department for the previous five years, and would be chosen by the Commissioner of Public Safety with approval of the Mayor and Commissioner of Public Works.
 The Civil Service Board would be named within 30 days after ratification of the act.
 Competitive examinations for employment would be open, as needs arise, to "all white persons possessing the rights of suffrage and meeting requirements prescribed by the board."
 Notices of examinations would have to be published two weeks prior.
 Firefighters "liable to dismissal" would have the opportunity of a public hearing the before the board at least 10 days after notice of such charges.
 (April 6, 1933)no07apr33

 Three-story, frame residence on E. Edenton Street burned.
-The 4:48 a.m. alarm is transmitted from box 15.
-Three lines and 1,300 feet of hose are used.
+The 4:48 a.m. alarm was transmitted from Box 15.
+Three lines and 1,300 feet of hose were used.
 (December 5, 1933)rfd

 Hill's city directory dated 1933 summarized department as: